ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 >     #    metallb.universe.tf/loadBalancerIPs: 172.18.0.200
 ```

-Now render and apply the Gitea Kpt package:
+Now render, init and apply the Gitea Kpt package:
 ```
 kpt fn render gitea
 kpt live init gitea # You only need to do this command once